-Net Omnibus Client Account Basic Omnibus Indirect Client Account Gross Omnibus Client Account Gross Omnibus Indirect Client Account Individual Client Account another client.
-23 or CCP Transactions relating to clients of our other clients.
-24 Transactions relating to another client.
-25 Will the CCP know which CCP Transactions and types of assets relate to you/ your clients?
+Net Omnibus Client Account Basic Omnibus Indirect Client Account Gross Omnibus Client Account Gross Omnibus Indirect Client Account Individual Client Account other clients.
+27 another client.
+28 Will the CCP know which CCP Transactions and types of assets relate to you/ your clients?
 The CCP may not know which CCP Transactions and assets recorded in a net Omnibus Client Account relate to you.
 The CCP may not know which CCP Transactions and assets recorded in a Basic Omnibus Indirect Client Account relate to your individual clients.
 The CCP may not know which CCP Transactions and assets recorded in a gross Omnibus Client Account relate to you.
 The CCP will know which CCP Transactions relate to your clients, but may not know which types of assets relate to your clients.
 Yes Will the CCP record the assets provided by value only or will it identify the type of asset provided?
 The CCP may identify in its records the type of asset provided as margin for the net Omnibus Client Account but will not be able to identify which type of assets relate to any client's CCP Transactions within that net Omnibus Client Account.
 The CCP may identify in its records the type of asset provided as margin for the Basic Omnibus Indirect Client Account but will not be able to identify which type of assets relate to any indirect client's CCP Transactions within that Basic Omnibus Indirect Client Account.
 The CCP may identify in its records the type of asset provided as margin for the gross Omnibus Client Account but is unlikely to be able to identify anything other than the value of the assets provided in respect of any client's CCP Transactions within that gross Omnibus Client Account.
 The CCP may identify in its records the type of asset provided as margin for the Gross Omnibus Indirect Client Account but is unlikely to be able to identify anything other than the value of assets provided in respect of any of your client's CCP Transactions within that Gross Omnibus Indirect Client Account.
 The CCP should identify in its records the type of asset provided as margin for an Individual Client Account.